Masala Herb

 Helene Dsouza

-The basic Goan Curry Paste is a red essential paste in any kitchen in Goa, India.
+The Goan Curry Paste is a red, essential coconut curry paste prepared in all homes in Goa, India.

-The paste is easy to make, saves you time for making a fresh curry from scratch and you can freeze a batch for another day.
+The paste is easy to prepare, saves you time for making a fresh curry from scratch, and you can freeze a batch for another day.

 Recipes from around the world E-Book